This page relates to the 2024-27 National Land Transport Programme.

 Special FAR for the 2023 Auckland Anniversary Weekend and cyclones Gabrielle and Hale severe weather events

-The NZTA Board has approved the application of a special FAR to all eligible initial response costs resulting from the January 2023 Auckland Anniversary Weekend flood events and Cyclone Gabrielle (together known as the North Island Weather Events – NIWE) and/or Cyclone Hale for approved organisations at a rate of normal FAR plus 40%, to a maximum of 100%.
+The NZTA Board has approved the application of a special FAR to approved organisations for the January 2023 Auckland Anniversary Weekend flood events and Cyclone Gabrielle (together known as the North Island Weather Events – NIWE) and/or Cyclone Hale.

 For NZTA (for its own activities) and KiwiRail activities, the emergency works FAR is their normal FAR of 100%.